 There's something seriously wrong with Apple's new Shortcuts app, and it's severely limiting the number of shortcuts users can install on their iPhones.

-As of Shortcuts version 2.0, when you open up the "Gallery" tab, you can browse all of Apple's recommended shortcuts that you can install and use right away.
+In version 2.0 of Shortcuts, when you open up the "Gallery" tab, you can browse all of Apple's recommended shortcuts that you can install and use right away.
 Great.
 That's exactly how it worked in Workflow, the predecessor of Shortcuts.

 Now, tap the search bar up top and search for something, anything, and you'll likely get very few results.
 Does that mean no one has created any shortcuts you want?
 Maybe, but that's probably not the case since all the old workflows show up as shortcuts now.